 The Commotions, with the addition of Stephen Irvine and Lawrence Donegan, enjoyed considerable success, touring extensively and releasing three studio albums – Rattlesnakes, Easy Pieces and Mainstream.
 The band split in 1990, but reunited in 2004 for a number of sold out concerts in the U.K. and Ireland marking the twentieth anniversary of the release of Rattlesnakes.
-Interest in the group remains to the present day with Universal Music to release a 5 CD box set of the complete recordings in early 2015.
+Interest in the group remains strong with Universal Music to release a 5 CD box set of their complete recordings in early 2015.

-For two years following The Commotions split Neil Clark was one third of the group Bloomsday before he returned to tour with Lloyd Cole in support of the singer’s second studio album, stepping in for guitarist Robert Quine who had played on the recording.
-This led to further subsequent work with Lloyd Cole – Clark adding guitar to the albums Love Story, Etc, Music In A Foreign Language and 2006’s Antidepressant – and often involved touring with Lloyd as a duo or with his various groups in support of these albums.
+For two years following The Commotions split Neil Clark was one third of Bloomsday before he returned to tour with Lloyd Cole in support of the singer’s second studio album, stepping in for guitarist Robert Quine who had played on the recording but had retired from touring.
+Subsequent recording and touring with Lloyd followed – Clark adding guitar to the albums Love Story, Etc, The Negatives, Music In A Foreign Language and 2006’s Antidepressant.
 Additionally during this time period he also worked with a number of different artists on projects in Canada (he relocated to Toronto in 1994), France and the U.S.

 Clark has enjoyed a productive relationship in Ontario with filmmaker and director Terrance Odette, contributing compositions and songs to two of Odette’s films, Heater and Sleeping Dogs, and in addition, scoring the documentary TV series, Photograph.
-He has also recently collaborated with Toronto composer and singer David Wall working on the scores for episodes of War Story (History Televison) and The Beetles Are Coming (an episode of acclaimed CBC series, The Nature of Things).
+He has also collaborated with Toronto composer and singer David Wall working with him on the scores for episodes of War Story (History Televison) and The Beetles Are Coming (an episode of the CBC series, The Nature of Things).

-He continues to develop his library of original recordings, releasing 2008’s, Sundogs and 2010’s, Second Story Sunlight.
+He continues to build his repertoire of original recordings, releasing the solo albums, Sundogs and, Second Story Sunlight.
 He also plays guitar in the post-jazz trio Sleepers, with Alisdair Jones and Ambrose Pottie.
 The group have released two recordings to date, the e.p.
 Sleepers 1 and the album Sleepers 2.

 Neil operates a private consultation practice teaching guitar.
 Further details can be found in his separate teaching site